-49. An Advisory and Supervisory Committee was formed by the Government for the conservation, restoration and maintenance of Murals found in temples after getting opinions from the Retired Chemist/Consultant, Archaeological Survey of India (ASI).
+49. An Advisory and Supervisory Committee bv the Government formed for the was conservation, restoration and maintenance of Murals found in temples after getting opinions Retired Chemist/Consultant, from the Archaeological Survey of India (ASI).

 Renovation of Temple Tanks and Rain Water Harvesting